 - 57,022 jobs were advertised in September 2017 (more than double since 2010)

 - 28,000 listings in January 2010

 Thousands of job vacancies are listed from across the Internet and gathered by Major job search engines for Toronto, Ontario.

-WOW Jobs in Canada list quite a number of these jobs and, in fact, opened its USA sister search engine WOWjobs.US with 1st QTR 2015 listings numbered at 300,000,000+ jobs.
-Indeed.com for USA listed 3,800,000 openings at the same time, but the Canadian Indeed search engine may have listings not found on Indeed USA.
+WOW Jobs in Canada list quite a number of these jobs and, in fact, opened its USA sister search engine WOWjobs.US with First Quarter 2015 job listings numbering at 300,000,000+ jobs across Canada.

 Top 10 Hot Job Titles